SweepCasinos > LoneStar Casino

 They don’t do much yet, but if that changes later, at least the history’s already baked in.
 Most players probably miss that, but it’s there if you watch for it.

-Most of my time testing LoneStar’s coin system came down to how cleanly the two coin types were separated: Gold Coins (GC) and Sweepstakes Coins (SC).
-GC are for standard play — you spin, you stay in-site, and that’s also where it all ends.
+I spent most of my time testing LoneStar’s coin system and evaluating how well the two types of coins were separated: Gold Coins (GC) and Sweepstakes Coins (SC).
+GCs are used for standard play.
+You can spin and stay on the site, but that’s it.

-SC are the only ones that can trigger real money redemptions, but they don’t show up on their own.
-Every SC I got came as a bonus from something else: either a login, a mail-in envelope, or a bundle tied to a GC buy.
+SC are the only ones that can trigger real money redemptions, but they don’t appear on their own.
+Every SC that I received was a bonus from something else, such as logging in, mailing in an envelope, or buying a bundle tied to GC.

-Once I verified my account, I checked every bundle.
-Each one laid out the SC bonus clearly, and the SC count scaled with the price.
+Once I verified my account, I examined every bundle.
+Each one clearly laid out the SC bonus, and the number of SCs increased with the price.

 Below is a full breakdown of the current coin packages.
 I tracked each tier over three sessions.